The Benefits of Rubber Mulch

 Rubber mulch has come under fire in the past over concerns that longtime exposure to the chemicals used to make tires might cause harm to children, pets, and the ground itself.
 To date, however, there have been no studies produced that indicate rubber mulch poses a toxic hazard.
 Rubber mulch is, by all accounts, completely safe.

 Another obvious, but sometimes overlooked aspect of rubber mulch is that it’s made from recycled tires.
-Rubber mulch is helping to reduce our global carbon footprint by taking a product that once ended up in landfills or being burned in dangerous tire fires and recycling it into a usable, safe resource in towns and cities alike.
+Recycled rubber mulch is helping to reduce our global carbon footprint by taking a product that once ended up in landfills or being burned in dangerous tire fires and recycling it into a usable, safe resource in towns and cities alike.

 Rubber mulch is just one of the exciting innovations that have come from recycling tires.
 With the right equipment, this environmentally-friendly process can also be incredibly appealing to several industries.
 All you need is the proper infrastructure.